 The Linux OS contains a USB driver, which implements the USB protocols.
 For the USB host, it only implements the hardware specified initialization functions.
 For the USB peripheral, it implements the gadget framework.
-For OTG, ID dynamic switch host/device modes are supported.
-Full OTG functions are temporarily not supported.
+For OTG, ID dynamic switch host/ device modes are supported.
+In addition, the OTG HNP and SRP functions are already supported.
 Currently, the runtime suspend for USB is supported, that is to say when the USB is not in use (both for host and peripheral mode), the USB will enter low power mode.